Hosea: A Prophetic Standard for the House of Israel

 The book of Nehemiah tells us that the whole community of exiles who returned to Canaan was only 42,360.
 (Neh.
 8:66) What happened to the rest of God’s people, the Israelite majority who continued in exile?
 They did not remain in Assyria and Babylon.
 As Dr. Lofthouse expressed it, “[the prophet] Jeremiah...seems to imply a certain restlessness among the exiles.” (ibid. p.5) The fulfillment of the numerous prophecies of Scripture required that these restless wanderers be later found in the coastlands and isles to the west, where they became a great multitude and company of nations.
 (Gen. 15:5; 35:11; Isa.
 42:4) -J.S.
 Brooks

-Final note: For the best books and other resources on the Two-Houses of Israel, visit Bible Blessings Christian Resources, at http://www.bibleblessings.net
+For other books and resources on the Two-Houses of Israel, please visit Bible Blessings Christian Resources, at http://www.bibleblessings.net